mnot/I-D/httpbis-retry/draft.md

 > A client SHOULD NOT automatically retry a failed automatic retry.

+Note that the complete list of idempotent methods is maintained in the [IANA HTTP Method Registry](https://www.iana.org/assignments/http-methods/http-methods.xhtml).

 In practice, it has been observed (see {{current}}) that some implementations do retry requests, but they don't conform to these requirements.

 Furthermore, it has also been observed that content on the Web doesn't always honour HTTP semantics; for example, GET requests with side effects.